decidim-ice/decidim-module-decidim_awesome/README.md

 #### 3. Images in proposals

-Event if you haven't activated the WYSIWYG editor (Quill) in public views (eg: proposals use a simple textarea if rich text editor has not been activated for users).
+Event if you haven't activated the WYSIWYG editor (RichText) in public views (eg: proposals use a simple textarea if rich text editor has not been activated for users).
 You can allow users to upload images in them by drag & drop over the text area.

 ![Proposal images](examples/proposal-images.png)